Ioannis Metaxas: Clash with Venizelos over Greece's entry in the war

-"Reservists" and Noemvriana
+Reservists and Noemvriana

-This dismissal solidified the rift between monarchists and Venizelists, creating the "National Schism" or National Divide that would plague Greek politics for decades.

-In May and August 1916, Constantine and the General Staff allowed the Fort Roupel and parts of eastern Macedonia to be occupied, without opposition, by the Central Powers (Germany and Bulgaria), as a counterbalance to the Allied presence in Thessaloniki.
+This dismissal solidified the rift between monarchists and Venizelists, creating the "National Schism" that would be a centerpiece of Greek politics for decades.
+In May and August 1916, Constantine and the General Staff allowed Fort Roupel and parts of eastern Macedonia to be occupied, without opposition, by the Central Powers (Germany and Bulgaria), as a counterbalance to the Allied presence in Thessaloniki.
 This caused popular anger, especially in Greek Macedonia, and among Venizelist officers.

 In August 1916, Venizelist officers launched a revolt in Greece's northern city of Thessaloniki, which resulted in the establishment of a separate "Government of National Defence" under Venizelos.
 The new government, with the Allied support, expanded its control over half the country and entered the war on the Allies' side.
 Meanwhile, the official Greek state and the royal government remained neutral.
 King Constantine and Metaxas were accused as pro-German by their Venizelist opponents.
 However they kept negotiating with the Allies a possible entry with their side.

-Metaxas was later creator and head of the monarchist paramilitary Epistratoi (reservists) forces during the Noemvriana events in Athens.
-When the French/British were landed in Athens and demanded the surrender of material equal lost to Fort Rupel (as guarantee for Greece's neutrality), they met resistance.
-In June 1917, under Allied pressure, King Constantine finally was deposed, Alexander became King and Venizelos came to power, declaring war officially on behalf of the whole country on 29 June 1917.
+Metaxas was later the creator and head of the monarchist paramilitary Epistratoi (reservists) forces during the Noemvriana events in Athens.
+When the French/British landed in Athens and demanded the surrender of material equal lost to Fort Rupel (as guarantee for Greece's neutrality), they met resistance.
+In June 1917, under Allied pressure, King Constantine was deposed, Alexander became King, and Venizelos came to power, declaring war officially on behalf of the whole country on 29 June 1917.